-The protection against discrimination applies to a person born intersexed (where incongruence exists between a person's major sex determinants, i.e. chromosomes, sex organs, hormones, secondary sexual characteristics etc) and with transexualism (where a person who appears to be of one sex but has an overwhelming desire to be the other), as well as the transgendered (those individuals who may identify and live as the other sex but have no desire to actually become that sex through medical intervention.
+The protection against discrimination applies to a person born intersexed (where incongruence exists between a person's major sex determinants, i.e. chromosomes, sex organs, hormones, secondary sexual characteristics etc) and with transexualism (where a person who appears to be of one sex but has an overwhelming desire to be the other), as well as the transgendered (those individuals who may identify and live as the other sex but have no desire to actually become that sex through medical intervention).
 People who have been assigned to a particular sex, either at birth or after medical procedures, are also protected by the "sex" attribute under the Act.

-Approved by the Equal Opportunity Committee, Meeting 2/97, 24 July 1997 (Updated March 2004)
+Approved by the Equal Opportunity Committee, Meeting 2/97, 24 July 1997 (Updated March 2004, June 2013)